mstksg/inCode/copy/entries/machines-3.md

 <div class="note">
 **Aside**

 This aside contains category-theoretic justification for what we just did.
-You can feel free to skip it if you aren't really too familiar with the basics of Category Theory ... but, if you are, this might be a fun perspective :)
+You can feel free to skip it if you aren't really too familiar with the bare basics of Category Theory (What an endofunctor is, for example)... but, if you are, this might be a fun perspective :)

 What we've really done here is taken a category with objects as Haskell types and morphisms are `Auto a b`, and turned it into a category with objects as